 Vesting occurs after 366 days of active service.
 This period may be waived for employees coming to SUNY with active employer sponsored retirement annuity contracts from one of the SUNY currently Authorized Investment Providers.
 All contributions will become the property of, and all investments will be directed by, the participant upon vesting.

 The SUNY ORP is designed to allow retirement at any age.
 Distributions from ORP contracts are permitted any time after separation from services, and are generally subject to an IRS 10% penalty for distributions prior to age 59 ½ , unless separating from service after reaching the normal retirement age of 55.

 As a New York State Public Retirement Plan, distributions from the SUNY ORP are exempt from New York State Income Taxes.
 Please consult your tax professional for further information and guidance on how to report distributions on your personal income tax return.

-There are currently five Investment Providers available under the SUNY ORP.
+There are currently four Investment Providers available under the SUNY ORP.
 Their web sites, phone numbers, and a listing of the agents assigned to assist the employees at each campus are provided below.

 For additional information about the SUNY Optional Retirement Plan, please refer to the SUNY ORP Summary Plan Description publication below.

 To join the SUNY ORP, you will need to complete the required enrollment applications with the Investment Provider(s) that you wish to work with.
 Please see the link below for further instructions for enrolling in the SUNY ORP.